SaidRasinlic/Awesome-Books-ES6/README.md

 # "Awesome Books with ES6: plain JavaScript with objects"

-> This is a basic SPA (Single Page Application) which is created by JavaScript ES6 syntax using modules.
+> This is a basic SPA (Single Page Application) created by JavaScript ES6 syntax using modules.

 ![screenshot](./img/Desktop-Awesome-Books.png)